Cabin Touchless

 Engineered for 24/7, high-abuse environments

-Components must handle high use, occasional misuse, and varying water quality across
+Components must handle high use, occasional misuse, and varying water quality across global locations.

 - Heavy-duty brass or stainless bodies and valves